fubarhouse/dvm/README.md

 ### Drush

 So far, Drush versions `2.0.0` and later are successfully working without errors.

+There's a desire to make Drush v1 work, but there's no practical reasoning to it - so this may come later.

 For use with Drush v1,2,3,4 & 5, the script will use wget based on an array with all the information and all other versions will use composer to get the live versions available.